We had an amazing summer! Really, it was awesome!

 August 18th – Say goodbye to our friends and travel home to wash clothes and prepare for our next adventure.

 August 19th – Wash lots of laundry and watch lots of television.
-Amelia & Clara get new haircuts.
+October & Lavender get new haircuts.
 Mail out care packages to the girls.

 August 20th – Travel 70 miles and 2 hours to drop the girls off at Camp Colman where they attended camp for 6 nights and 7 days.
-This was Clara’s first year, Violet’s 3rd and Amelia’s 5th year.
+This was Lavender’s first year, Scarlett’s 3rd and October’s 5th year.
 They loved it of course!

 August 20th – After dropping the girls at camp, Jeff and I travel 120 miles to Lake Quinault in Olympic National Park and sleep in the back of the van.